Finance

 Deep dive & study plan

-Under the hood, the calculator leans on p is the principal, r is the monthly interest rate (apr ÷ 12), and n is the total number of payments. the calculator also multiplies payment × n to show total paid and subtracts the principal to find total interest.—that’s why we surface the full expression (“payment = P × r(1 + r)ⁿ ÷ [(1 + r)ⁿ − 1]”) directly above the interactive widget.
-When you embed that formula inside H2s or supporting paragraphs, you help both humans and crawlers understand what entity the page represents.
+The math behind it: P is the principal, r is the monthly interest rate (APR ÷ 12), and n is the total number of payments.
+The calculator also multiplies payment × n to show total paid and subtracts the principal to find total interest.
+The core relationship is payment = P × r(1 + r)ⁿ ÷ [(1 + r)ⁿ − 1], shown above the calculator so you can see exactly how your inputs turn into the result.

 Quick retention checklist